 Because dog’s come in various sizes, dog clippers will as well.
 When choosing which ones to buy, make sure to check the size and purchase a set that won’t be so large they will be awkward to use in tricky areas such as under the front legs or around the ears, but also make sure they aren’t so small it would take an entire day to clip half of your dog.

-We personally love the following sets of clippers:
+We personally love the following:

 Before Using Dog Clippers